DLXPlugins/wp-plugin-info-card/readme.txt

 * Improved Gutenberg block loading and edit screens.
 * Blocks are full-width by default.
 * Added block previews to blocks.
+* New multi mode to allow multiple plugin output using one shortcode or one block.
+* Added two new color schemes.

 = 3.1.16 =
 * Released 2019-06-23